Broker Review · last checked July 2, 2026

 Entity and regulation table

-Entity / brandRegulatory statusRegulator / registerEvidence notes
+Entity / brandRegulatory statusRegulator / registerDetails

 HF Markets (Europe) LtdAuthorised investment firmCySEC public registerLicence 183/12; reg.
 277582; CySEC-listed Cyprus investment firm.